Introduction to Amateur Radio Class and Free License Exam

 Amateur radio is a fun and interesting hobby for anyone curious about science and willing to help the community by providing communications if all else fails.
 And we need more licensed operators to properly staff our local disaster activation points.
 Radio operators use amateur radio between our islands, across oceans or even in space, all without the internet or cell phones, and often without a power grid.
 Proficiency in Morse code is no longer required, but it is still used by some and is a nice new skill to pick up if you’re interested.

 Mr. Hancock, a licensed amateur radio operator since 2006, enjoys participating in amateur radio events using portable, minimalist equipment, and he trains regularly to provide county and statewide communications after a major disaster.
-Building on the knowledge he gained from amateur radio, Mr. Hancock’s professional work currently keeps him designing wireless devices for the smart grid industry.
+Drawing on the knowledge he gained from amateur radio, Mr. Hancock’s professional work currently keeps him designing wireless devices for the smart grid industry.